wdi-sg/sql-join-blog/README.md

 # Postgres-a-palooza

-Using the included schema and sample data (you can add more if it helps your testing), write SQL queries that will answer the questions listed in `queries.sql`.
+Using the included schema (`tables.sql`) and sample data (`seed.sql` - you can add more if it helps your testing), write SQL queries that will answer the questions listed in `queries.sql`.